First Minister welcomes Tata deal and announces £4m Tata skills programme

 An annual report which includes information on registered members, accreditation, projects, workforce and finance.

-- The total income and expenditure for Youth Work provision in 2015-16 was £32.6 million; total expenditure was £32.3 million.
+- The total income for Youth Work provision in 2015-16 was £32.6 million; total expenditure was £32.3 million.

 Tel: 029 2082 3357